 Our instincts drive us towards growth and, as we mature and develop experience, we must surely find new kinds of stimulus and inspiration if we are not to get bored with ourselves.
 That in itself means that if we are comfortable with uncertainty, we’ll be more open to change.

-Maybe you think that this doesn’t apply to you; you are perfectly content with no need to change.
+Maybe you think that this doesn’t apply to you; that there’s no need to reinvent yourself.
+You may be perfectly content and feel there’s no need to change.
 Or you are insecure and don’t want to rock the boat… so you prefer to leave things as they are.
 Worst case scenario?
 You see yourself as dull and unimaginative, a fixture in your own life, and devoid of the initiative it takes to approach life creatively.

 Even if one of these applies to you and you are happy to go on as you are, it can happen that fate or circumstance can take a hand; someone else can decide that you have outlived your usefulness, or that what you do is no longer needed.

 Rather than finding out by chance that you are fading away or past your shelf-life, why not take the initiative by doing something new.
 For example: